Enissay/datascience-jhu-module03-course.project/CodeBook.md

 # CodeBook

-This is a code book that describes the variables, the data, and any transformations or work that is performed to clean up the data in this project.
+This is a code book that describes the variables, the data and the transformations performed to clean up the data in this project.

 ## The data source